paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java-native-image.md

 {{< /code/copyable >}}

 ## Supported Applications
-The Java Native Image Buildpack currently only supports Spring Boot applications.

 For all native image builds, it is required that:
-* `BP_BOOT_NATIVE_IMAGE` is set at build time.
+* `BP_NATIVE_IMAGE` is set at build time.

+For Spring Boot applications, it is required that:
 * The application declares a dependency on [Spring Native][spring native].

-The version of [Spring Native][spring native] declared by the application may require a specific version of Spring Boot.
+* The version of [Spring Native][spring native] declared by the application may require a specific version of Spring Boot.
 See the Spring Native [release notes][spring native releases] for supported Spring Boot versions.

 ## Building From Source
 The Java Native Image Buildpack supports the same [build tools and configuration options][java/building from source] as the [Java Buildpack][bp/java].
 The build must produce an [executable jar][executable jar].